h365chen/socassess/docs/src/raw_test_case_outcomes.md

 raw_feedback = true
 ```

-This approach allows you to see test summary info from pytest alongside with
+This approach allows you to see test summary information from `pytest` alongside
 feedback messages.
-If you set that in the `socassess.toml` of `a1`, running
+If you set this in the `socassess.toml` of `a1`, running
-socassess will give you:
+`socassess` will yield:

 ```
 # Feedback